Particular/docs.particular.net/nservicebus/containers/property-injection.md

 ## A Handler/Saga specific API

-From version 5.2 and above a new, more explicit, API has been introduced that specifically targets Handlers and Sagas.
+From Version 5.2 and above a new, more explicit, API has been introduced that specifically targets Handlers and Sagas.

 <!-- import ConfigurePropertyInjectionForHandler -->